ben-polinsky/playwright-electron-sandbox/README.md

 npm test
 ```

 > **Note:** On Debian/Ubuntu based distributions you may need to install additional system packages for Electron (for example: `apt-get install -y xvfb libgtk-3-0 libnss3 libxss1 libatk1.0-0 libatk-bridge2.0-0 libcups2 libasound2`).
-On Ubuntu 24.04 the audio package is named `libasound2t64`.
+On Ubuntu 24.04 and newer t64-based releases the packages `libgtk-3-0`, `libatk1.0-0`, `libatk-bridge2.0-0`, `libcups2`, and `libasound2` are provided under their `*-t64` names instead.
 The provided Docker image already contains these requirements.

 To watch the tests interact with the UI, run them in headed mode: